Wall St looks for light at end of tunnel, sees risk stocks will re-test lows

 Wall Street's main indexes fell more than 1.5% on Friday as the coronavirus abruptly ended a record U.S. job growth streak.
 The S&P 500 .SPX closed at 2,488.65, after rebounding about 13% from its intra-day late-March low, although it is still down more than 26% from its mid-February record high.

-Markets have shown some signs of stabilization as investors parse a broad range of signals for clues on the trajectory markets may take in coming weeks.
+Markets have shown some signs of stabilization as investors parse a broad range of signals for clues on the trajectory they may take in coming weeks.

 Some point to easing volatility and improving liquidity in fixed-income markets as signs that the worst of the sell-off may be over.
 Investor sentiment, often seen as a contrarian indicator, is one signal pointing to an eventual turnaround in U.S. stocks.
 Still, markets remain turbulent and far off their highs.